PRIVATE EQUITY INVESTING

 Three Key Reasons Why You Should Join Us

-- Assess your risk tolerance and time horizon to understand which cannabis-related sectors (“plant-touching” versus ancillary) are right for your firm.
+1. Weigh your risk tolerance and time horizon to understand which cannabis-related sectors (“plant-touching” versus ancillary) are right for you.

-- Hear about the current status of international, national, and state-level regulation, and about where the next opportunities are likely to come.
+2. Learn about the current status of international, national, and state-level regulation, and about where next opportunities are likely to come from.

-- Understand the unique challenges of recruiting and managing talent in this new industry, which is sometimes compared to the “Wild West.”
+3. Learn about the unique challenges of recruiting and managing talent in the industry.

 - Valuation — what metrics to use and where to find comparables

-- What to know about the impact of federal bankruptcy laws around cannabis companies
+- What to know about how federal bankruptcy laws may impact cannabis companies

 - Small and nimble versus market leader